PatriciaNekesa/DayRise/readme.md

 Prepare Excel File: Place your Excel file (e.g., Dayrize_Automation_Database.xlsx) in the project directory.

-Run the ETL Process: Execute the main notebook to import data sources, scrape websites, and store the data.
+Run the ETL Process by running the **002_Database_engineering.ipynb**: Execute the main notebook to import data sources, scrape websites, and store the data.

 ### Code Overview
 #### Key Functions